What is positive ageing?

 2. Keep your body healthy

 Eat a healthy balanced diet, ensure that you get the right nutrition and keep yourself hydrated.
 All of these things have been proven to improve the mind and body during the process of ageing.
 Just 20 minutes a day is a great start!
-Activities like yoga or chair exercises are a good way of keeping your body and mind connected and feeling well.
+For instance, activities like yoga or chair exercises are a good way of keeping your body and mind connected and feeling well.

 3. Stay connected

 Social interaction and relationships with others are associated with positive ageing and feeling optimistic about life.
-Nurture relationships with family, friends, and others in your community.
+So, nurture relationships with family, friends, and others in your community.
 Encouraging interaction with others prevents isolation and promotes good mental and physical health.